 9. Astral Linda

 This women’s specific PFD life jacket has a sleek design with great breathability.
-Offers 2 large zippered pockets in the front and 6 adjustment points to get you that customized fit!
-Similar fit to the Layla but slightly lower profile.
+This life jacket offers two large zippered pockets in the front and six adjustment points to get you that customized and comfortable fit!
+It is similar fit to the Layla but features a slightly lower profile.

 10. Stohlquist Edge

-A low profile, high mobility life jacket best used for whitewater paddling.
-In addition to the comfort, there is still a top loading pocket for any gear needed on the river.
-A key characteristic of a whitewater PFD is the large arm holes, you don’t want any restrictions!
+The Stohlquist Edge is a low profile and high mobility life jacket best used for whitewater paddling.
+In addition to the comfort, there is still a top loading pocket for any gear needed while you are on the river.
+A key characteristic of a whitewater PFD is the large armholes for easier paddling and no restrictions!